 - 8.1.
-The Trustees have delegated the responsibility for buying and selling investments to the investment managers.
-The Trustees have considered the risk of liquidity as referred to above. - 8.2.
+The Trustees have appointed Legal and General Investment Management Limited ("the Platform Provider") to manage all of the assets of the Scheme.
+All decisions about the day-to-day management of the assets have been delegated to the Platform Provider via a written agreement, including the realisation of investments. - 8.2.
+The Trustees have delegated the responsibility for buying and selling investments to the investment manager.
+The Trustees have considered the risk of liquidity as referred to above. - 8.3.
 Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
 In this situation, the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.

-Financially material considerations, non-financial matters, the exercise of voting rights and engagement activities
+9. Financially material considerations, non-financially material considerations, the exercise of voting rights and engagement activities

 9.1.
 The Trustees have set policies in relation to these matters.
-These policies are set out in Appendix 2.
+These policies are set out in the Appendix.

-10. Policy on arrangements with asset managers
+10. Policy on arrangements with asset manager